 Panel A and B also outline differences between completed and failed bids that are common to financial and strategic bidders.
-With regard to financial acquirers, failed bids target at slightly larger firms than the completed, reflected by deal value (DealValue) and preannouncement target market capitalization (TargetSize).
-Strategic acquirers also show difference in those two variables but in opposite direction.
-Both for financial and strategic bids, failed bids are more likely to be hostile (Hostile), and less likely to be tender offers (TenderOffer), involve target fees in case of termination (TTerm), or hold a smaller block size prior to bid (Toehold) than completed bids.
-These findings are consistent with previous studies and highly correlated with failure.
+Failed bids tend to involve targets of bigger size (DealValue and TargetSize) when financial bidders are involved and of smaller size when strategic bidders are involved.
+For both financial and strategic bidders, failed bids are more likely to be hostile (Hostile), and less likely to be tender offers (TenderOffer), involve target fees in case of termination (TTerm), or hold a smaller block size prior to bid (Toehold) than completed bids.
+These findings are largely consistent with previous studies17 and highly correlated with failure.
 Failure predictors may also affect stock price.
-For example, as argued in Hirshleifer and Titman (1990), while resisting a hostile bid, the target firm may also learn about and take actions to implement policies planned by the bidder and in turn increase target stock price.
+For example, Hirshleifer and Titman (1990) argue that, while resisting a hostile bid, the target firm may also learn about and take actions to implement policies planned by the bidder and which in turn increases the target stock price.
 Thus, it is important to account for such effects in our tests.
-Therefore we will include these variables as controls in a regression setting described in Section 3.3.
+Therefore we will include these variables as controls in the regression setting described in Section 3.3.